Newborn sleep schedule: Do newborn babies need a sleep schedule?

 Newborn sleep pattern examples by weeks and months

 Here’s a sample of what your newborn's day or baby sleep schedule may look like in the first 3 months.
 However, don’t be concerned if your day looks quite different.
-Your newborn will spend most of their time in light sleep and sleep for short periods of 30 minutes to 2 hours in the daytime.
+Your newborn will spend most of their time in light sleep and sleep for short periods of in the daytime.
 We can't control or predict when deep sleep will happen or how long naps will be until they’re older.

 1 month old sleep schedule (4 weeks)